nbicocchi/learn-microservices/modules/communication/slides/2 - Sync communication.md

 **Under-fetching (aka chattiness)** occurs when a client requests data from an API but does not receive all the necessary information in a single response.
 As a result, the client must make additional requests to retrieve the missing data, leading to inefficiencies and increased latency.

+*Scenario*: The endpoint `/books` returns a simplified model for books.
+If the client also needs the publisher, it must make additional requests to fetch publisher details such as: `GET /books/{title}`

 ```java
 public class BookBasicDTO {
     private String title;